JoshuaLawson8/CS157C_S23_final_project/README.md

 Pulls various metrics out of a yelp data set, such as:

-- highest reviewed, most rated restaurant
+- highest reviewed, most rated restaurant (in the us!)

-- worst reviewed, most rated restaurant
+- worst reviewed, most rated restaurant (in the us!)

 - little known, but well rated